TouK/nussknacker/docs/scenarios_authoring/Spel.md

 are available and suggests and validates fields and their types.
 For example, `#input.name` is valid, while `#input.noname` or `#input.name > 0` as field name or type do not match.

-On the other hand, `map` describes "generic" structure - Nussknacker tacitly assumes it can contain any field of any type.
+On the other hand, `map` describes "generic" structure - Nussknacker tacitly assumes it can contain **any** field, but only of certain type (e.g. we can have a "map of Strings", "map of Integers" etc. If this type is `Unknown` the values might be of any type).

 Nussknacker usually infers structure of record from external source (e.g. AVRO schema), but it can also detect it from map literals.